atharvalade/AirSpace_Async/nil_back_end/README.md

 ## Wallet Setup

+There are multiple ways to set up your wallet:

+### Option 1: Using the =nil; CLI

-To create and manage your =nil; wallet, you can use our wallet setup script:
+To create and manage your =nil; wallet using the CLI, you can use our wallet setup script:

 ```bash
 npm run wallet-setup